johnshearing/PrivateKeyVault/README.md

 After the first command is finished running then run the second command.
 If the number from the second command matches the number from the first command then you can be sure that the clone is exactly like the original.
 Here is the first command:
-`sudo dd if=/dev/sda | sha1sum`
+`sudo dd if=/dev/sda | sha256sum`
-The command above is getting the sha1sum of the original encrypted SD card.
+The command above is getting the sha256sum of the original encrypted SD card.
 Here is the second command:
-`sudo dd if=/dev/sdb | sha1sum`
+`sudo dd if=/dev/sdb | sha256sum`
-You probably guessed that the above command is getting the sha1sum of the newly cloned SD card.
+You probably guessed that the above command is getting the sha256sum of the newly cloned SD card.
 If the two numbers on the screen match then the contents of two cards are the same.

-I have found that if the two cards have different manufacturers then the sha1sums of the cards may be different.
+I have found that if the two cards have different manufacturers then the sha256sums of the cards may be different.
-In that case you can compare the sha1sum of each partition.
+In that case you can compare the sha256sum of each partition.
-Compare the result of `sudo dd if=/dev/sda1 | sha1sum` with the result of `sudo dd if=/dev/sdb1 | sha1sum`
+Compare the result of `sudo dd if=/dev/sda1 | sha256sum` with the result of `sudo dd if=/dev/sdb1 | sha256sum`
 The above compares the boot partitions.
-Then compare the result of `sudo dd if=/dev/sda2 | sha1sum` with the result of `sudo dd if=/dev/sdb2 | sha1sum`
+Then compare the result of `sudo dd if=/dev/sda2 | sha256sum` with the result of `sudo dd if=/dev/sdb2 | sha256sum`
 The above compares the root partitions.

-For protection against tampering, it would be a very good idea to record the sha1sum result that you just got from the two cards.
+For protection against tampering, it would be a very good idea to record the sha256sum result that you just got from the two cards.
 Take a photo of the touch screen and also write the number down by hand as well.
 As soon as you use the card this number will change of course.
-But since you will not be using the cloned card, it should have the same sha1sum until you actually use it.
+But since you will not be using the cloned card, it should have the same sha256sum until you actually use it.

-Finally, it would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.
+**Finally, try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.**

 It would be a good idea to clone 2 extra SD cards so that you are prepared in case anything happens to the SD cards you have worked so hard to setup.